A year in the garden at Waddesdon

-The theme for our carpet bedding is inspired by our summer exhibition in the Coach House 'Creatures and Creations: art by Platon H and designs by Mary Katrantzou inspired by Rothschild species'.
-The pattern is by Platon H based on the flame lily 'Gloriosa superba Rothschildiana'.
-The Parterre will be planted out with pink begonias, blue ageratum, red and blue petunias.
+The theme for our carpet bedding is inspired by The Rothschild Collection and exhibitions.
+This year's design takes inspiration from a painting by Eliot Hodgkin of auriculas.
+The painting can be seen in the exhibition 'Brought to Life: Eliot Hodgkin Rediscovered' in the Coach House Gallery at the Stables.
 The 3D birds will be planted with 1,000 tiny carpet bedding plants and will begin to fill out and settle in.
-White salvias, nemesia and ageratum will be planted in the Aviary.
 Exotic planting will be filling out Tropical Mound and the Bachelor's Wing, and in the trial beds we will give a taster of future bedding schemes.
 The Rose garden will be full of flower and scent.

 July and August